EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 * The POST request to the /token endpoint on AS2, does not contain the cnf parameter containing the Client's COSE key.

-* The AS2 response contains a "cnf" parameter whose value is set to a COSE Key Set, (Section 7 of {{RFC8152}}) i.e. an array of COSE Keys, which contains the public keys of all authorized Publishers
+* The AS2 response contains a "cnf" parameter whose value is set to a COSE Key Set, (Section 7 of {{RFC8152}}) i.e. an array of COSE Keys, which contains the public keys of all authorized Publishers, and the "profile" parameter is set to value "subscriber"

 An example of the payload of a Topic Keying Material Request and corresponding response for a Subscriber is specified in {{fig-post2-as2}} and {{fig-resp2-as2}}.